Luizerko/ai_choreo/README.md

 <!-- 2. **Generation of New Sequences:** A pipeline that uses these learned connections to generate new dance sequences. -->

 The pipeline is discussed in more detail below, along with a presentation of key results.
-For a more comprehensive explanation of the model, refer to the `model` directory, which contains its implementations as well as complete documentation on it.
+For a more comprehensive explanation of the model, refer to the `models` directory, which contains its implementations as well as complete documentation on it.

 ## Repository Hierarchy